 (a) any Goods returned which are not included in the Supplier’s catalogue and have been obtained by the Supplier at the request of the Buyer will only be refunded in the absolute discretion of the Supplier;

-(b) in respect of any Goods returned where Orders are placed via mail, phone, fax or the internet, which have been cancelled within seven days of receiving the Goods, the Supplier will refund the price of the Goods less a 25% handling charge to cover the cost of shipping, unpacking, inspection, repacking and handling;
+(b) in respect of any Goods returned where Orders are placed via mail, phone or the internet, which have been cancelled within 14 days of receiving the Goods, the Supplier will refund the price of the Goods less a 25% handling charge to cover the cost of shipping, unpacking, inspection, repacking and handling;

 Third Parties) Act 1999 by any person that is not a party to it.

-16.1 All communications between the parties about the Contract shall be in writing and delivered by hand or sent by pre-paid first class post or sent by fax:
+17.1 All communications between the parties about the Contract shall be in writing and delivered by hand or sent by pre-paid first class post.

 (a) (in case of communications to the Supplier) to its principal office or such changed address as shall be notified to the Buyer by the Supplier; or